offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ## Prerequisites

-Apart from having already installed Docker, this tutorial assumes the machine you are planning to run Offen on is connected to the internet and has DNS records for `offen.example.com` (or the domain you are actually planning to use) pointing to it.
+Apart from having already installed Docker, this tutorial assumes the machine you are planning to run Offen Fair Web Analytics on is connected to the internet and has DNS records for `offen.example.com` (or the domain you are actually planning to use) pointing to it.
 Ports 80 and 443 are expected to be accessible to the public.
 See the [documentation for subdomains][domain-doc] for further information on this topic.

 [domain-doc]: ../../setting-up-using-subdomains/

 ## Storing your data

-In the simple setup described in this tutorial Offen needs to read and persist the following data:
+In the simple setup described in this tutorial Offen Fair Web Analytics needs to read and persist the following data:

 - a database file
 - cache files for the SSL certificates